Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Student Objective Derivation

-Our aim is to train a masked-diffusion \emph{student} whose forward-time marginals match those of a \emph{teacher} across the entire time horizon.
-We adopt the IKL between the student and teacher forward marginals $\mathbf{q}_\nu$ and $\mathbf{q}_\theta$ as the training objective.
+Our goal is to train a masked-diffusion \emph{student} whose forward-time marginals match those of a \emph{teacher} across the entire time horizon.
+The training objective is the IKL divergence between the student and teacher forward marginals, denoted by $\mathbf{q}_\nu$ and $\mathbf{q}_\theta$.
 In the masked setting, the forward-time corruption kernel is a \emph{forward absorbing process}, e.g.,

 where $\mathbf{m}$ is a fixed masked tokens and $0\le\alpha_t\le 1$.
 Crucially, this kernel is \emph{independent of} $\nu$: the parameter $\nu$ only enters through the initial student distribution $\mathbf{x} \sim \mathbf{p}_\nu(\mathbf{z}_t=\mathbf{m},t=1)$.
 Nevertheless, the \emph{forward marginal} $\mathbf{q}_\nu(\mathbf{z}_t,t)=\mathbb{E}_{\mathbf{x}\sim \mathbf{p}_\nu}[\mathcal{Q}(\mathbf{z}_t\mid \mathbf{x})]$ still inherits $\nu$-dependence from $\mathbf{p}_\nu$, which is the key to the gradient calculation below.